cisco/mindmeld/docs/source/quickstart/generate_representative_training_data.rst

   What are the hours for the Kwik-E-Mart on {Main Street|store_name}?
   Is the {Central Plaza|name} Kwik-E-Mart open now?
   The store at {Pine & Market|store_name} - is it open?
-  Is the {Rockefeller|store_name} Kwik-E-Mart open for business {tomorrow|sys:date}?
+  Is the {Rockefeller|store_name} Kwik-E-Mart open for business {tomorrow|sys_time}?
-  Can you check if the {Main St|store_name} store is open on {Sunday|sys:date}?
+  Can you check if the {Main St|store_name} store is open on {Sunday|sys_time}?
   ...

 As the example shows, each inline entity is appended by the pipe character followed by its associated entity type, then the entire expression is enclosed in curly braces.
-Annotations for names of *system entities*, which are built into Workbench, begin with :keyword:`sys:`.
+Annotations for names of *system entities*, which are built into Workbench, begin with :keyword:`sys_`.
 In the example, :keyword:`date` is a system entity.
 This simple annotation scheme provides a convenient way to label entities in order to derive the training data required to train the entity recognizer models.

 .. _roles_example: